arj4web/DNA-Docking/README.md

 # DNA-Docking

-The Goal of this Project is to Dock two DNA instead of protiens
+The Goal of this Project is to Dock DNA and Proteins.

+To run the error program:

+    make
+    ./error -primary <reference-file-name> -secondary <docked-molecule>

 **Extension of  NSM Project (Parallelizing Protien Docking Algorithm on Cuda)**